anshulyadav32/setupx-windows-setup/README.md

 - **Reusability**: Utility functions shared across modules
 - **Maintainability**: Easy to maintain and debug
 - **Scalability**: Easy to add new modules and features

+## ⚙️ Installation Options

+### Standard Installation
+- Downloads all files from GitHub
+- Asks for confirmation if `C:\setupx` exists
+- Safe for first-time installations

+### Force Installation
+- Downloads all files from GitHub
+- Overwrites existing installation without prompts
+- Perfect for automated scripts and updates

+### Local Installation
+- Clone repository and run `install.ps1`
+- Useful for development and customization
+- Full control over installation process

 ## 📋 Requirements